Supercolony-net/openbrush-contracts/docs/docs/smart-contracts/upgradeable.md

 ![](assets/20220719_075309_F016550A-65D2-4DCD-A60A-D1A70B38D813.jpeg)

 During compilation ink! inserts code to work with storage and ink! knows how to store each type in which storage cell.
-How exactly it works is not a part of that tutorial.
+How exactly it works is not a part of this tutorial.
-The main point is that each type knows how to operate with each field and operate with storage, cause of a unique identifier.
+The main point is that each type knows how to operate with each field and operate with storage, because of a unique identifier.
 In the old version of ink! the identifier is `[u8; 32]` in a [new version](https://github.com/paritytech/ink/issues/1134) it is `u32`.

 So, each data is stored under its unique identifier - the storage key.
 The value of the